 3. Storytelling helps you strengthen your brand message

-If your brand is all about caring for the Earth, you could share personal stories about how excited you were about the new water-saving showerhead you purchased.
+If your brand is all about caring for the planet, you could share personal stories about how excited you were about the new water-saving showerhead you purchased.

-If your brand is all about punk music, you could write about an amazing punk show you went to and share a pic of you and you friends there.
+If your brand is all about punk music, you could write about an amazing punk show you went to and share a pic of you and your friends there.

 Stories give your brand more depth.
 They can show that you’re walking the walk, so to speak.